Mary-Tyler-Moore/pet-partners/README.md

 <img src="https://github.com/Mary-Tyler-Moore/readme-gifs/blob/master/pet-partners/npm-install-3.gif?raw=true" width="1000" />

 ## :construction: Step 3 :construction:
 > Open VS Code.
 Navigate to Source Control.
-Give the commit a memorable message, something that will clearly communicate to your coworkers exact purpose of this commit.
+Give the commit a memorable message, something that will clearly communicate to your coworkers the exact purpose of this commit.
 >
 > For this example I accidentally wrote the message: "baby-yoday" :joy_cat:.
 >
 <img src="https://github.com/Mary-Tyler-Moore/readme-gifs/blob/master/pet-partners/push-code.gif?raw=true" width="1000" />

-> There is a great warning messthing that you often see when working on a project with multiple people making commits to the same branch.
-We are not able to push our code until we first pull the updated code from GitHub.
+> There is also warning message that pops up.
+You will often see this message when working on a project with multiple people making commits to the same branch.
+Notice how we are not able to push our code until we first pull the updated code from GitHub.

 ## Baby Yoda :green_heart:
 We have Baby Yoda working with us.
 In exchange for his help I will be creating a markdown Baby Yoda Emoji.
 Please :pray: check back for that update.
 Currently Baby Yoda is very busy helping me find a remote job.